-Initiative 7 notably increases the number of jobs accessible within a 45-minute transit commute and the shares of households and jobs in zones with high-capacity transit (as shown in Table 18).
-It also performs better than the CLRP in VHD, transit mode share, share of passenger miles on reliable modes, and VMT.
-While the rail extensions reduce the HOV mode share, these travelers shift to other transit-based higher occupancy modes.
+Initiative 7 performed very well on increasing the number of jobs accessible within a 45-minute transit commute and the shares of households and jobs in zones with high-capacity transit.
+It also performed better than the CLRP on VHD, transit mode share, share of passenger miles on reliable modes, and VMT.
+While the rail extensions reduce mode share on HOVs, those travelers are shifting to even higher occupancy modes via transit.